acstud/lab1/README.md

 However, if you get over, let's say, 5% improvement, then it is worth to show new graphs.

-Also if you get _less_ performance but did not intially expect so, you may write this down.
+Also if you get _less_ performance but did not initially expect so, you may write this down.
 If you show insight on why you did not get what you've expected, this is seen as a learning opportunity and thus it is not met with reduced points.
 On the contrary, we encourage this.